Data-efficient machine-learning of complex Fe-Mo intermetallics using domain knowledge of chemistry and crystallography: Acknowledgments

 \section{Acknowledgments}

 This work is a part of the project ”Artificial Intelligence for Intermetallic Materials” - AIIM (ref.
 ANR-22-CE92-0036) funded and supported by the French National Research Agency (ANR) and the German Deutsche Forschungsgemeinschaft (DFG No. 505643559).
 We acknowledge Aparna Subramanyam and Jan Jenke for discussions in the initial stage of developing the computational workflow.
 We acknowledge A. Flores for the preparation of the sample and the synchrotron measurement and the team of the CRISTAL beamline at synchrotron SOLEIL.
 A part of DFT calculations were performed using HPC resources from GENCI-CINES (Grant A0060906175).
+This preprint has not undergone peer review or any post-submission improvements or corrections.
+The Version of Record of this article is published in npj Computational materials, and is available online at https://doi.org/10.1038/s41524-026-02070-5.